 The IRS relies on 1099s to monitor outside and miscellaneous income sources that are not recorded on a traditional W-2 form which reports on salaries and wages.
 This means that 1099s are a way for the IRS to capture independent contractors or property owner’s income that might otherwise go unreported.
 While a property owner or independent contractor is required to honestly report all earnings, the IRS relies on you to help reinforce the required income reporting information.

-What’s New in 1099 Reporting Related to Property Management?
+1099 Reporting Related to Property Management

 For nearly three decades, the 1099 MISC was the only form to report all payments of $600 or more to owners for rents received and for the work service providers performed related to the rental business.
-However, this year the IRS decided to revive the 1099 NEC (nonemployee compensation form) and subsequently revamped the 1099 MISC which in essence separates out those two groups.
+However, last year the IRS decided to revive the 1099 NEC (nonemployee compensation form) and subsequently revamped the 1099 MISC which in essence separates out those two groups.

 Who Gets a 1099 Form?